gefs-plugins/build-script/README.md

     Copyright (c) Karl Cheng 2016
     Licensed under the GNU General Public Licence, version 3 or later.
     See the LICENSE file for details."""

+    # Will insert a require() call for the main module if this is true.
+    # mainHasDefine = false

     [requirejs]
     # The folder containing the modules for the extension. (default)